Draconizations/LnzLive/GUIDE.md

 ## Quickstart

-Load a Petz or Babyz LNZ file by double-clicking one of the Examples.
+### Load LNZ into the editor

-Edit the LNZ in the right-hand window.

-Hit Ctrl+S to save and refresh the pet view.
-Your file will be saved in local storage.

-Once a Petz or Babyz LNZ is loaded, you can paste in external LNZ.
-If using in a browser, your browser must have permission to access the clipboard.
+You can either start from a preset LNZ file under `Examples` in the file tree (left-hand panel) by double-clicking to load, or paste LNZ copied from a pet file (`.pet`, `.baby`) or breed file (`.dog`, `.cat`) into the text editor (right-hand panel).

+To load your own LNZ file, open in LNZPro, paste the contents into the editor, and hit `Apply Changes` or save (`CRTL+S`) to refresh the pet view.
+These will appear under `Local Storage` in the file tree, and can be right-clicked to rename or make backups, which is recommended.

+Helpful tips will appear at the top of the screen about visual and text editing tools.

+Don't forget to hit save or apply changes to see the results!

+GIF HERE

+> *Loading and saving LNZ data of game files directly is a **planned feature**.*

 ## Help!
-It crashes when I do this!
+It crashes when I do X!

 LnzLive is definitely a work in progress!

-If you're using the web version, it should be fairly resilient.
-If you make a mistake in your LNZ (e.g. missing a space between two numbers) and the pet view goes all weird, you should be able to correct it and continue.

-If you're using the Windows exe, run the debug version rather than the release version.

-Raise an issue if you have a bug to point out.
-There's also a LnzLive channel on the Discord server "Hexers HQ".
-Check in there if you want to ask, chat or complain :)

-## Basic navigation

-Click and hold the left mouse button in the pet view (centre) to rotate the pet.

-Use the mouse wheel to zoom in and out.

-Press down on mouse wheel or hold space and drag to move pet around viewport.

-The pet view currently has a maximum size of 1000x1000px.
-If part of your pet is cut off when zoomed in, don't worry about it.

-## File tools

-Once you have a file saved in Local Storage (i.e. you have loaded an Example pet and hit Ctrl+S at least once), you can right click it to see some options.

-While a file is loaded, you can hit Back Up to save a copy of the file named "yourfilename_backup.lnz".
-Note: this will overwrite any existing file of that name.

-You can also rename or delete files in local storage.

-## Advanced navigation

-Turn on ball selection using the "Select Mode" checkbox from the Mode menu at the top of the screen.

-Hover over balls to show their ball number.

-Double-click a ball/addball to go directly to the LNZ line defining the ball/addball.

-While hovering over a ball/addball, you can use the following keys:

-- Z or B: go directly to the LNZ line defining the ball/addball
-- X or M: cycle through Move lines that affect this ball.
-If none are found, goes to the Move header.
-- C or P: cycle through Project Ball lines that affect this ball.
-If none are found, goes to the Project Ball header.
-- V or L: cycle through Linez that include this ball.
-If none are found, goes to the Linez header.
+Please make regular backups of your LNZ files.

+Raise an issue in the GitHub repository if you have a bug or suggestion to report, so that can be tracked and resolved.

+GIF HERE OF HORSE

+## File Tree
+You can either start from a preset LNZ file under `Examples` in the file tree (left-hand panel) by double-clicking to load, or paste LNZ copied from a pet file (`.pet`, `.baby`) or breed file (`.dog`, `.cat`) into the text editor (right-hand panel).

+To load your own LNZ file, open in LNZPro, paste the contents into the editor, and hit `Apply Changes` or save (`CRTL+S`) to refresh the pet view.
+These will appear under `Local Storage` in the file tree, and can be right-clicked to rename or make backups, which is recommended.

+Once you have a LNZ file saved under `Local Storage`, you can right-click the file to see some options.
+While a file is loaded, you can hit `Back Up` to save a copy of the file named `{filename}_backup.lnz`.
+Note, this will overwrite any existing file of that name.
+You can also rename or delete files.

+GIF HERE

+## Menu Options

+### File

+*No enabled options (yet)*

+### Edit

+### Tool

+### Mode

+In `Select Mode`, hovering over ballz will report their index # and double clicking, or pressing the following keys, will jump you to relevant sections in the LNZ text editor.

+- **Z** or **B**: go directly to the LNZ line defining ballz in `[Ball Info]` or `[Add Ball]`.
+- **X** or **M**: cycle through `[Move]` lines that affect this ball.
+If none are found, goes to the `[Move]` header.
+- **C** or **P**: cycle through `[Project Ball]` lines that affect this ball.
+If none are found, goes to the `[Project Ball]` header.
+- **V** or **L**: cycle through `[Linez]` that include this ball.
+If none are found, goes to the `[Linez]` header.

+### Render

+Here, you will find toggles for what elements should be drawn in the pet view.
+Transparency on color index `253` (typically, magenta in default game palette) can be toggled on or off.
+Special ballz refers to transient ballz like tears in Babyz that do not usually render but aren't explicitly omitted in `[Omissions]`.

+### Export

+### Help

+This option offers links to several handy resources, including [Carolyn Horn's hexing information](https://github.com/melissamcewen/carolyns-bible) and this [User Guide](https://github.com/tabbzi/LnzLive/blob/master/GUIDE.md)!

+**Unimplemented:**

+- Basic Controls
+- Color Selector

+### Background Color Selector

+Clicking on the square after the menu options brings up a color selector, which you can use to pick the background color of the pet view.

+GIF HERE

+### Eyelid Toggle

+Clicking on the eyeball will cycle through eyelid rendering options: neutral, none, angry, and scared.

+GIF HERE

+### Animation Controller

+Use these controls to preview and navigate animations:

+- Jump through animations with the arrows or by entering an animation index in the box.
+- Click `Play` button or press `SPACE` to start or stop a playback.
+- Slide through animation frames by dragging the handle.

+GIF HERE

+## Basic Navigation

+- Click and hold the left mouse button in the pet view (center panel) to rotate the pet.
+- Use the mouse wheel to zoom in and out.
+- Press down on mouse wheel or hold space and drag to move pet around viewport.

+GIF HERE

 ## Edit functions